Kentucky principal in 'man pageant' photos sued over handling of serious 2019 field trip incident

 A jury trial for that case is scheduled in 2022.

-A female student alleges in her lawsuit that while she was a junior at Hazard High School in 2017 she attended a trip chaperoned by Mobelini where students allegedly drank alcohol and she was physically and sexually assaulted by a male student.
+In the lawsuit, a female student alleges that while she was a junior at Hazard High School in 2017 she attended a trip chaperoned by Mobelini during which students allegedly drank alcohol and she was physically and sexually assaulted by a male student.
 The unnamed student is seeking compensation for her distress.

-The lawsuit also alleges that the chaperones improperly handled the investigation into the female student's allegations.
+The lawsuit also alleges that the chaperones improperly handled the investigation into the student's allegations.
 Mobelini and the other teachers have asked for the suit to be dismissed.

 Mobelini, who is also the mayor of Hazard, Kentucky, was seen in photos posted to the Hazard High School Athletics Facebook page earlier this week taking part in an event where scantily clad students were giving staff members lap dances and some female students paraded around in Hooters outfits.